 Use the free telescope on the terrace to admire the view out to sea.
 Apparently you can spot bottlenose dolphins out in the bay.
 All lighthouses should be like this one!

 For the next stop, we’ll take the short drive (20 mins or so) to the tourist mecca of Benidorm and hop on a boat.

 El Islote de Benidorm

-Now this doesn’t qualify as a fully-fledged faro – it’s a baliza (beacon), a small light with only a 6 kilometre range on a short, concrete stump, not a patch on the rather elegant towers elsewhere on our trail.
+Now this doesn’t really qualify as a fully-fledged faro.
+It’s a baliza (beacon), a small light with only a 6 kilometre range on a short, concrete stump.
+Not a patch on the rather elegant towers elsewhere on our trail.
 But the trip out to the island is fun and the views of the serried ranks of skyscrapers on Benidorm seafront are spectacular.

 Faro Cabo de las Huertas

 Next up is the lighthouse at the end of another tourist mega-beach, this time Playa San Juan near Alicante.
-It’s about 50 kilometres south of Benidorm and guards one side of the bay for the ships heading in and out of the port of Alicante.
+It’s about 45 kilometres south of Benidorm and guards one side of the bay for ships heading in and out of the port of Alicante.